Courses taught at the University of North Georgia

 The first in a two-part required composition sequence, this course invites students to engage with the level of scholarly writing expected at the university level.
-Wardle and Downs’s Writing About Writing focused student’s attention to who they are as writers.
+Elizabeth Wardle and Doug Downs’s Writing About Writing focused student’s attention to who they are as writers.

 Click here for a website a student created in response to the Portrait of a Writer assignment.